koyeb/example-video-processing-app/README.md

 * A [Koyeb account](https://app.koyeb.com/auth/signup) to build, deploy, and run this application.
 * A web-accessible PostgreSQL database to store content.
 You can use [Koyeb's PostgreSQL databases](https://www.koyeb.com/docs/databases) to fulfill this requirement.
-* An [AssemblyAI API key](https://www.assemblyai.com/dashboard/signup) to integrate AI-driven video tagging and classification capabilities.  **Note:** You will need to add credit to your account to use the LLM features implemented in this guide.

 ### Deploy using the Koyeb button